rust-lang/rust/0000-open-options.md

 - Split the Windows-specific `.flags_and_attributes()` into `.flags()` and `.attributes()`.
 This is a form of future-proofing, as the new Windows 8 `Createfile2` also splits these attributes.
-This has the advantage of a clear seperation between file attributes, that are somewhat similar to Unix mode bits, and the custom flags that modify the behaviour of the current file handle.
+This has the advantage of a clear separation between file attributes, that are somewhat similar to Unix mode bits, and the custom flags that modify the behaviour of the current file handle.